“Why would I ever fear success?”

 The first step is to identify how you avoid your fear of success.

-- You avoid using your talents or hide them entirely, like refusing to sing at your friend’s wedding because you don’t want to stand out.
+- Avoiding using your talents or hide them entirely. eg. refusing to sing at your friend’s wedding because you don’t want to stand out.

 - Procrastinating or getting distracted right before you achieve a goal you were working on.